 Grilled Cheese Purists beleive that a grilled cheese sandwich should be nothing but bread and cheese.
 The only other thing that comes into question is mayo or butter on the bread.
 Some even go as far as saying that cheddar cheese or American are the only acceptable cheese options.

 While some have realized that adding complementing flavors like tomato, bacon and in this case, fig jam, bacon and pears, make for a gourmet grilled cheese that is hands down AMAZING.
+And they can be made in other ways, like air fryer grilled cheese.

 How did this flavor combo come about?
 Every Christmas we receive bountiful and absolutely beautiful baskets and tins of goodies from friends and family.